Intermodal entanglement in a quantum optical model of HHG due to the back-action on the driving field: Interpretation of the results

 The two-mode physical quantities are displayed on Fig.~\ref{fig:vazlat4b}, calculated with identical parameters as used for the single-mode correlations.
 Inter-harmonic correlation functions $\gamma_{nm}(t)$, evaluated at interaction time $t=2T$, are plotted in Fig.~\ref{fig:vazlat3b}(a).
 These are generally of slightly above unit value, implying a moderately increased correlation between photon emissions into different harmonic modes.
 The qualitative tendency is that inter-harmonic correlation is more pronounced between higher-order harmonic pairs.
 Fig.~\ref{fig:vazlat3b}(b) presents the intermodal correlation values between the excitation mode and harmonic modes $\gamma_{1n}(2T)$.
 These values are positive, but lower than in the perturbative regime.
 Comparing these two figures, it can be observed that all calculated cross-correlations, both excitation-harmonic and harmonic-harmonic ones have lower values than 2.

 To analyze pairwise entanglement, the logarithmic negativity between harmonics, expressed through Eq.~(\ref{lognegativit}) have been plotted on Fig.~\ref{fig:vazlat3b}(c), scaled up by a factor of $10^5$.
 One can see that the inter-harmonic entanglement are more pronounced between higher-order harmonics.
 It can be observed, that entanglement is more pronounced within high-order harmonic pairs.
 While we will not delve into potential tripartite (or more general multipartite) entanglement in this study, we would like to point out that it is possible to find three harmonic modes (a, b, c) within the spectrum that simultaneously exhibit $E_{a,b}>0$, $E_{a,c}>0$, and $E_{b,c}>0$.
 This indicates that, at least, entanglement between bipartite reductions is present.

+In the perturbative regime, the logarithmic negativity (Fig.3/c) is highest between the lowest-order harmonics.
+This indicates that entanglement is strongest among low-order harmonics, which also dominate the spectrum as mean photon numbers decay exponentially with the harmonic order.
+Conversely, in the idealized non-perturbative regime, the trend of the logarithmic negativities (Fig.5/c) reverses: the logarithmic negativity is highest between the highest-order harmonics.
+This coincides with the mean photon numbers showing a moderate increase with the harmonic order.
+The general conclusion is that for all investigated regimes, the degree of entanglement is positively correlated with mode population, i.e. higher average photon numbers indicate a higher degree of entanglement between the respective modes.